-The focus of this assignment is to explore health issues in your selected community, how these health issues are affected by social and physical environments, and examine the relationship between existing health action and health issues.
-You will be using critical theories and ecofeminism as analytic tools.
+• The focus of this assignment is to explore health issues in your selected community, how these health issues are affected by context-- political, social, economic, cultural, and temporal influences, and to examine the relationship between existing health action strategies of the community and their health issues.
+You will be using critical theories and ecofeminism as analytic tools to examine group processes.